Boca Juniors' 1925 tour of Europe: Touring squad

-Tour details
+Tour summary

 Spain

 Team that played the first match of the tour v.
 Celta de Vigo on March 5, 1925.

 The Celta de Vigo goalkeeper facing Manuel Seoane.

 Pozzo scoring the only goal of Boca Juniors v.
 Real Madrid.

 The first match of the tour was played on March 5, 1925, v.
 Celta de Vigo before an attendance of 25,000 spectators.
 Antonio Cerrotti opened the scoring after only 2 minutes, becoming the first Argentine footballer to score a goal in Europe.
 During the match, the roof of a nearby factory collapsed under the weight of several workers watching the match, causing the game to be suspended for 16 minutes.
 Boca Juniors went on to win the match by 3–1.
 Three days later, a second game was played between Boca and Celta, and the local team won by the same score.

 After their matches against Celta, Boca Juniors moved to La Coruña to play two games against the local team, Deportivo de La Coruña, on March 12th and 15th respectively.
 Boca Juniors won the first game by 3–0; and Tesoriere became the first Argentine goalkeeper to make a save from a penalty kick.
 Boca also won their second game against La Coruña by 1–0.
 Following these victories, Boca travelled to Madrid where the squad defeated Atlético de Madrid by 2–1 and three days later beat Real Madrid by 1–0.
 King Alfonso XIII and his son Alfonso, Prince of Asturias were among the spectators at the match.
 After 10 minutes play, the referee stopped the game to allow players to salute the royal pair.

 The last match played by Boca Juniors in the city was against Sociedad Gimnástica Española, where Vaccaro was injured, and so missed the rest of the tour.

 Boca Juniors then moved on to Bilbao, where the team lost first to Real Unión de Irún by 4–0 and then Athletic Bilbao by 4–2.
 In the match against Athletic, the players abandoned the field as a protest over a penalty kick awarded to the local team.
 However, the squad returned shortly after and the game was completed.

 Their tour of Spain continued in Pamplona, where Boca Juniors defeated Osasuna by 1–0, and finished in Barcelona where Boca defeated RCD Espanyol twice (1–0 and 3–0) and then a Catalonia combined XI by 2–0.